 Alignment

 While looking through the scopes, rough align the arm, rotating it on the helium vessel hub to get within the +/- .050” range.
-(This is the scopes range)
+(This is the scopes range).

 Adjust the dials on the scopes, centering the crosshairs to the target grids.
-Record the values into the C100 Alignment Spread Sheet.
-(Scope dials are labeled to reflect positive and negative corrections.)
-Example of the Alignment Spread Sheet is below
+Record the values into the C100 Alignment Spread Sheet (Scope dials are labeled to reflect positive and negative corrections.).
+An example of the Alignment Spread Sheet is below.